AriFordsham/GHCWiki/cabal-dependency.md

 ```

-In ghc-pkg, on the other hand we instantiate it with `String` for all parameters.
-This works because these fields are all ultimately represented by strings of some sort, and all have external representations which are a string (UTF8 on disk).
-We manage this using a little type class:
+Whereas in ghc-pkg, on the other hand we instantiate it with `String` for all parameters.
+How do we convert between the two types?
+We never do this directly: ghc-pkg (using bin-package-db) serializes `String` into a UTF-8 encoded stream of bytes stored on disk; then when GHC (als using bin-package-db) reads out the bytes on disk, it deserializes them into its desired data types.
+This is managed using a little type class:

 ```wiki
 class BinaryStringRep a where